Shan-Dilranga/Cloud-Server-Monitoring/README.md

 # Steps
 ## 1.Provision the infrastructure in AWS as shown in the diagram
+I configured Moodle open-source application inside this EC2.
+It's not necessary to configure that.
+If you don't need to configure that, you will not need RDS to provision.
 ## 2. Configure Prometheus and Node exporter

 Download the 'PrometheusNodeExporter' script file and move it to the EC2 server and run it.